Planning and the Climate Emergency

 This will depend on the type of property (flat or house), the details of the proposals and site location.

 Generally, internal changes will not require our permission, unless the proposals relate to a listed building.
 See ‘quick wins’ below for examples of measures you can consider straight away, without making an application.
 External measures such as solar panels, air-source heat pumps and new more thermally efficient windows need planning permission in certain locations and if certain criteria are not met.

 If you are in a conservation area or an article 4 property it is more likely you will need to make an application or adhere to certain conditions.
-If your project is to a listed building then typically it will need our permission, including for internal alterations.
+If your project is to a listed building, it will typically need our permission, including for internal alterations.

-The pages below provide advice on some commonly proposed measures.
+The pages below provide advice on planning permission for some commonly proposed measures.
 Before you read this you should check if you are:

 - in a conservation area

 - in an article 4 property (there are eight areas where we restrict minor alterations in conservation areas)